 You've probably heard the term BMI (body mass index).
 It's based on your height and weight, and it's widely used to determine if you're in a healthy weight range.
-But as it turns out, BMI may not be the best way to size up your shape.
+But as it turns out, BMI alone may not be the best way to size up your shape.

 "Probably for 90% or 95% of the population, BMI is just fine as a general measure of obesity," says Richard L. Atkinson, MD, a researcher and editor of the International Journal of Obesity.